MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-protection-app-initialization-cpp.md

 ---
-title: Quickstart - Initialization for MIP SDK C++ clients using the Protection API
+title: Quickstart - Initialization for MIP SDK C++ clients using the Protection SDK
-description: A quickstart showing you how to write the initialization logic for Microsoft Information Protection (MIP) SDK client applications using the Protection API (C++)
+description: A quickstart showing you how to write the initialization logic for Microsoft Information Protection (MIP) SDK client applications using the Protection SDK (C++)
 author: msmbaldwin
 ms.service: information-protection
 ms.topic: quickstart
 ms.date: 03/30/2020
 ms.author: mbaldwin
-#Customer intent: As a an application developer, I want to learn how to do SDK initialization, so that I can use the SDK Protection API.
+#Customer intent: As a an application developer, I want to learn how to do SDK initialization, so that I can use the Protection SDK.
 ---

-# Quickstart: Client application initialization for Protection APIs (C++)
+# Quickstart: Client application initialization for Protection SDKs (C++)

 This quickstart shows you how to implement the client initialization pattern, used by the MIP C++ SDK at runtime.

 > [!NOTE]
-> The steps outlined in this quickstart are required for any client application that uses the MIP Protection APIs.
+> The steps outlined in this quickstart are required for any client application that uses the MIP Protection SDKs.
 These Quickstarts should be done serially after Application Initialization and implementation of Authentication delegate and Consent delegate classes.

 ## Prerequisites